There is something for everyone in Melbourne.

 TIP: If you are traveling to Melbourne you don’t need a car during your stay in the CBD.
-The city is walkable with a free tram that does the City Circle (see Travel Tips further down for more).
+The city is walkable with a free trams available (see Travel Tips further down for more).
 So, save some coin and plan on picking up your rental car before you head off elsewhere.

 PLACES TO STAY: